About Configuration Management for App Protect WAF

 .tgzfile extension instead of

 By using the Instance Manager REST API, you can automate configuration updates to be pushed out to all of your NGINX App Protect WAF instances.
-You can use the NIM API to manage and deploy the following security configurations:
+You can use the Instance Manager API to manage and deploy the following security configurations:

 - security policies,